Skip to main content

 Herbs and supplements

 Be sure to look closely at the label of any product that claims it can help you stop smoking.
 No dietary supplement has been proven to help people quit smoking.
 Most of these supplements include combinations of herbs, but not nicotine.
-They have no proven track record of helping people to stop smoking.
+They have no proven track record of helping people stop smoking.

 Mind-body practices

-Some studies have looked at cessation programs using yoga, mindfulness, and meditation to aid in quitting smoking.
-Results were not clearly in favor of these methods, but some did show lower craving and less smoking.
-More research is needed, and studies of these practices are still going on.
-Cognitive processing methods (cognitive-behavioral approaches) are also being studied.
+Some studies have looked at smoking cessation programs that use yoga, mindfulness, and meditation.
+Results were not clearly in favor of these methods, but some did show lower cravings and less smoking.

 This content has been developed by the American Cancer Society in collaboration with the Smoking Cessation Leadership Center to help people who want to learn about quitting tobacco.